stereobooster/zipper/Readme.md

     - Which means that either I messed up implementation
     - Or that it works the same in the original paper
   - The compaction algorithm is a total mess
-- Proof of concept for lookahed operators
+- Added lookahed operators
   - Similar operators exist in [PEG](https://github.com/stereobooster/derp/blob/main/docs/PEG.md) and [Regular Expressions](https://github.com/stereobooster/derp/blob/main/docs/Regular%20expressions%20with%20lookahead.md): `&` - positive, `!` - negative
   - I use: `~` - positive, `!` - negative
   - But PEGs end of file (EOF) `!.` needs special treatment (not implemented)
-  - Current algorithm is a mess and doesn't support nested lookaheads for now (`~("a" !"b")`)
+  - Current algorithm is a mess.
+Idea is:
-  - Idea is:
     - to mark each zipper with id
     - if there is lookahead operator it is produce two independent zippers - for one for lookahed and one for main derivation.
 Connection between them is stored (through ids)
     - Derivation of zippers continue independently, but if lookahead matched or unmatched, it will preserve or remove main zippers
   - lookahead operators allows to specify **context-sensitive** languages, for example $a^nb^nc^n$
   - I can express PEGs ordered choice (`/`) using lookahed
+  - Lookahed with cycle doesn't work

 ## Next